DanaMo716/CineVerse-Wep-App/README.md

 - **Google Auth**: OAuth 2.0 authentication provided by Google, allowing users to securely sign in with their Google accounts.

+## Goals
+- **Personal Movie Library:** Enable users to create and manage their own movie libraries, where they can keep track of movies they have watched and want to watch.
+- **Support for Movie Influencers:** Provide features that help movie influencers share, and promote their content, build their audience, and engage with their followers.
+- **Movie Recommendation Sharing:** Help movie lovers save and organize the movies they have watched so they can easily recommend their favorite films to others.

 ## Getting Started
 **To get started with CineVerse, follow these steps:**
 1. Clone the repository to your local machine.